helq2612/helq2612.github.io/about.md

   Hey there!
 I am Liqiang He, a CS graduate student in Oregon State University.
 </p>

 Currently I am working in [Dr.Rebecca A. Hutchinson](http://eecs.oregonstate.edu/people/hutchinson-rebecca)'s Machine Learning Group, dealing with Occupancy-Detection Model that takes into account class-conditional noise in classification problems.
-Our paper "Species Distribution Modeling of Citizen Science Data as a Classification Problem with Class-conditional Noise" was published on AAAI-17 in Feb.
-2017
+Our paper ["Species Distribution Modeling of Citizen Science Data as a Classification Problem with Class-conditional Noise"](http://aaai.org/ocs/index.php/AAAI/AAAI17/paper/view/14859) was published on AAAI-17 in Feb.
+2017.

 As a Master of Science student majored in Computer Science in Oregon State University, I have a significant background in machine learning and data science.
 Course highlights include: